 Reheating: To reheat leftover ribs, place them in an oven-safe pan and cover them with foil.
 Reheat the ribs at 250 degrees until heated through.

-As these ribs are an impressive dish in itself, we like to keep the sides simple, and air fried vegetables are always a safe bet.
+As these ribs are an impressive dish, we like to keep the sides simple, and air-fried vegetables are always a safe bet.
 Here are some ideas:

 Frequently asked questions

 While some people like their ribs to be slightly chewy, others prefer them to be fall-off-the-bone tender.
 If you belong to the second group of people, the 3-2-1 method of cooking ribs is for you.
 The long cooking time makes the juicy meat fall off the bone.